What parents need to know

 Parents Need to Know

 Parents need to know that this gentle book shares a terrific message that can be enjoyed by families of many religious backgrounds.
 It's the sequel to Zen Shorts, but can be read without reading the other book.
 The publisher likely selected an older target age (9-12) because of the book's complexity, but kids as young as 5 will enjoy the pandas and the relationships even if they miss some of the story's depth.

 What's the story?

 Stillwater helps his friends understand why it's important to be kind even to people who don't seem to deserve it.
 Includes a brief explanation of haiku in the back.

 Is it any good?

-Stillwater the Zen panda originally appeared in Muth's picture book, Zen Shorts.
-This time Stillwater is welcoming nephew Koo ("Hi Koo!" as in haiku -- the younger Panda only speaks in that short poetic form).
+Stillwater the Zen panda originally appeared in Muth's picture book, Zen Shorts; in this fun and colorful book, Stillwater is welcoming nephew Koo. ("Hi Koo!" as in haiku -- the younger Panda only speaks in that short poetic form.)
 Koo and the neighborhood kids reach out to a grouchy neighbor with what might be surprising results for kids who haven't read this kind of fable before.